Functions and certificates of the Central Civil Registry in Spain

 • Hague Apostille: €25.

-• Maximum Priority: €35.
+• Maximum priority: €35.

-• Shipping: Variable by destination.
+• Shipping: Varies by destination.

 The total is calculated upon completion, with full transparency.

-Links to request certificates at the agency
+Links to apply for certificates at the agency

 Visit the following portals to start the process safely and quickly.
 Each one directs to the specific application: